Filter Blogs By

 Striant Mucoadhesive System is a tablet that contains testosterone.
 Patients often absorb Striant through the gums, but the tablet is not swallowed or chewed.
 The tablet is placed at the gum just above the incisors’ tooth.
 The tablet is then held in place by pressing through the upper lip.
 This will allow the tablet to stick to the gum for twelve hours.
 If it falls off, it is recommended that the patient throws it away and replace it with a new one.
 Overdosing of this tablet can result in serious consequences, including heart failure and stroke.

 Testosterone cypionate, testosterone undecanoate, testosterone enanthate, and testosterone pellets are forms of testosterone injections that urologists use to treat low-t.
 Testosterone pellets and testosterone enanthate are used to foster puberty in boys with delayed puberty.
 This medication is injected into the gluteal muscle.
 According to experts, testosterone injections are only helpful if the patient has low testosterone levels.
 Urologists often order tests to determine the levels of testosterone.
 If you are diagnosed with low-t, you can discuss with your urologist whether testosterone injections would work for you.
-However, if they don’t diagnose you with low-t, yet you feel like you might be having low levels of the hormone, you regulate your hormone levels by eating good nutrition, exercising daily, and avoid smoking.
+However, if they don’t diagnose you with low-t, yet you feel like you might be having low levels of the hormone, you regulate your hormone levels by:

 While testosterone replacement therapies help people with low-t regain normal functioning, you should never view these therapies as a quick fix to bolster sex drive and energy levels.
 It is fundamental to always consult your urologist before starting any testosterone replacement therapy.
 Additionally, the therapies presented in this blog are a temporary fix and cannot cure your condition.
 If you are looking to cure low-t, contact Lazare Urology.